NENA911/NG911GISDataModel/README.md

 ## Contributing

-The NENA NG9-1-1 Data Model Working Group welcomes contributions from anyone and everyone.
+The NENA GIS Data Model Working Group welcomes contributions from anyone and everyone.
 There are many ways you can contribute to this repository.

 * Suggest enhancements or code changes as GitHub issues.
 * Report potential bugs to GitHub issues.